Skip to Content

 The Famous Mandate

-Two points of this mandate are critical to the development of APIs and the status they have achieved today
+Two points of this mandate are critical to the development of APIs and the ability to integrate with APIs:

 Point 1